attendancehelpbscs-hi/fp-attendance/bio-attendance-sys-master/README.md

-# Biometric Attendance System
+# FP Attendance System

-This biometric attendance system is a time and attendance tracking system that allows staff or teachers to organize courses, manage students and mark students' attendance using their most unique physical characteristics—their fingerprints.
-It's built with computer vision (Python OpenCV), Flask and the MERN stack.
-Inspired by Gideon Idoko's original repository.
+The FP Attendance System is a comprehensive solution designed to streamline time and attendance tracking in educational institutions.
+It empowers staff and teachers to efficiently organize sections, manage student profiles, and record attendance with unparalleled accuracy using biometric fingerprint technology.
+Leveraging advanced computer vision techniques powered by Python and OpenCV, along with a robust Flask-based matching server and a full MERN stack architecture, this system ensures secure, reliable, and user-friendly operations.
+Inspired by Gideon Idoko's original repository, it provides a modern approach to attendance management, reducing manual errors and enhancing productivity in academic environments.

 **NB**: This system has been built and tested with The DigitalPersona U.are.U 4500 scanner only.
 It only supports Windows OS for now.